zhangqi0918/code-at-home/README.md

 ## Contribution steps:

- 1. Clone this repository and add your code to the corresponding Java files in the `src` folder.
+ 1. **Fork** this repository and add your code to the corresponding Java files in the `src` folder.
- 2. When done, create a PR from a branch with your name.
+ 2. When done, send us the URL of your Fork.

 ## Requirements: